dalong0514/ITstudy/001大语言模型/01Paper/2023046A-Survey-of-Large-Language-Models.md

 To align LLMs with human values, reinforcement learning from human feedback (RLHF) [79, 367] has been proposed to fine-tune LLMs with the collected human feedback data, which is useful to improve the alignment criteria (e.g., helpfulness, honesty, and harmlessness).
 RLHF employs reinforcement learning (RL) algorithms (e.g., Proximal Policy Optimization (PPO) [128]) to adapt LLMs to human feedback by learning a reward model.
 Such an approach incorporates humans in the training loop for developing well-aligned LLMs, as exemplified by InstructGPT [66].

 RLHF System.
 The RLHF system mainly comprises three key components: a pre-trained LM to be aligned, a reward model learning from human feedback, and a RL algorithm training the LM.
-Specifically, the pre-trained LM is typically

-Supervised Fine-tuning

-Prompts

-Training with demonstration data

-Human Annotator

-Demonstrations Demonstration Data

-LM Outputs

-Human Feedback

-Pre-trained LM

-🔥

-Reward Model Training

-Prompts

-Reward Model 🔥

-Pre-trained LM

-🧊

-Ranking

-Training with feedback data

-RL Fine-tuning

-Prompts

-Reward Model 🧊

-Aligned LM

-🔥

-LM Outputs

-😊/😞

-Reward

-Training with RL algorithm (PPO)

-Fig. 12: The workflow of the RLHF algorithm.

-a generative model that is initialized with existing pretrained LM parameters.
+Specifically, the pre-trained LM is typically a generative model that is initialized with existing pretrained LM parameters.
 For example, OpenAI uses 175B GPT-3 for its first popular RLHF model, InstructGPT [66], and DeepMind uses the 280 billion parameter model Gopher [64] for its GopherCite model [370].
 Further, the reward model (RM) provides (learned) guidance signals that reflect human preferences for the text generated by the LM, usually in the form of a scalar value.
 The reward model can take on two forms: a fine-tuned LM or a LM trained de novo using human preference data.
 Existing work typically employs reward models having a parameter scale different from that of the aligned LM [66, 370].
 For example, OpenAI uses 6B GPT-3 and DeepMind uses 7B Gopher as the reward model, respectively.
 Finally, to optimize the pre-trained LM using the signal from the reward model, a specific RL algorithm is designed for large-scale model tuning.
 Specifically, Proximal Policy Optimization (PPO) [128] is a widely used RL algorithm for alignment in existing work [66, 116, 370].

+Fig. 12: The workflow of the RLHF algorithm.

 Key Steps for RLHF.
 Figure 12 illustrates the overall threestep process of RLHF [66] as introduced below.

 • Supervised fine-tuning.
 To make the LM initially perform desired behaviors, it usually needs to collect a supervised dataset containing input prompts (instruction) and desired outputs for fine-tuning the LM.
 These prompts and outputs can be written by human labelers for some specific tasks while ensuring the diversity of tasks.
 For example, InstructGPT [66] asks human labelers to compose prompts (e.g., “List five ideas for how to regain enthusiasm for my career”) and desired outputs for several generative tasks such as open QA, brainstorming, chatting, and rewriting.
 Note that the first step is optional in specific settings or scenarios.

 • Reward model training.
 The second step is to train the RM using human feedback data.
 Specifically, we employ the LM to generate a certain number of output texts using sampled prompts (from either the supervised dataset or the human-generated prompt) as input.
-We then invite 40

-MHA Adapter

-FFN

-FFN

-Adapter

-Adapter

-Prefix

-Prefix

-Layer #N

-…

-Layer #1

-Layer #N

-…

-Layer #1

-Wdown

-Layer #N

-…

-LoRA

-…

-MHA

-Adapter

-Wdown

-Layer #1

-Input (a) Adapter Tuning

-Input (b) Prefix Tuning

-Prompt Input (c) Prompt Tuning

-Input (d) Low-Rank Adapation

-Fig. 13: An illustration of four different parameter-efficient fine-tuning methods.
-MHA and FFN denote the multi-head attention and feed-forward networks in the Transformer layer, respectively.

-human labelers to annotate the preference for these pairs.
+We then invite human labelers to annotate the preference for these pairs.
 The annotation process can be conducted in multiple forms, and a common approach is to annotate by ranking the generated candidate texts, which can reduce the inconsistency among annotators.
 Then, the RM is trained to predict the human-preferred output.
 In InstructGPT, labelers rank model-generated outputs from best to worst, and the RM (i.e., 6B GPT-3) is trained to predict the ranking.
 Note that, in recent work [371], the annotation of preference on response pairs has been conducted by an AI agent (usually an aligned LLM) instead of humans, which is called “reinforcement learning from AI feedback (RLAIF)”.
 LLMs trained with typical RLHF algorithms tend to generate harmless responses with less helpfulness, which is called evasion problem [371].
 To guarantee both the harmlessness and helpfulness, RLAIF generates the AI feedback based on pre-set alignment principles in instructions [371, 372], which can also reduce the efforts of human annotation.

+Fig. 13: An illustration of four different parameter-efficient fine-tuning methods.
+MHA and FFN denote the multi-head attention and feed-forward networks in the Transformer layer, respectively.

 • RL fine-tuning.
 At this step, aligning (i.e., fine-tuning) the LM is formalized as an RL problem.
 In this setting, the pre-trained LM acts as the policy that takes as input a prompt and returns an output text, the action space of it is the vocabulary, the state is the currently generated token sequence, and the reward is provided by the RM.
 To avoid eviating significantly from the initial (before tuning) LM, a penalty term is commonly incorporated into the reward function.
 For example, InstructGPT optimizes the LM against the RM using the PPO algorithm.
 For each input prompt, InstructGPT calculates the KL divergence between the generated results from the current LM and the initial LM as the penalty.
 It is noted that the second and final steps can be iterated in multiple turns for better aligning LLMs.
 Due to the instability of the RL algorithm, recent work [373] replaces the RL tuning with another supervised fine-tuning by reusing the best ranked samples with higher rewards.